miklevin/MikeLev.in/_posts/2024-10-05-ollama-websocket-chat.md

 dong with the app all the time, because it's sitting on the HTMX communication.
 There's an AI always "in the loop" on the user's interaction with the app.

+## Creating Next Layer Of Opinionated Framework For Streamlined Development

 Okay, so this is all making sense to me in crafting my next step, which is nothing less than the next layer of opinionated application-building framework.
 Ugh!
 But I don't want to start from FastHTML scratch every time.
 I'm designing a sort of Django extra level of opinion, but now with a War Games and Matrix inspired streaming typing effect.
 Okay, deep breath...

+## Building a Chatty Todo App with Personality and Flair

 I already have a server.py and a todo_app.py.
 And in the wip folder, I also have ollama_chat.py which may come into play.
 I will endeavor to give the thing full